xpqz/dyalog-docs/language-reference-guide/docs/system-commands/copy.md

 If the source workspace is too large to be loaded, the system reports `ws too large`.

 When copying data between Classic and Unicode Editions, `)COPY` will fail with `TRANSLATION ERROR` if *any* object in the source workspace fails conversion between Unicode and `⎕AV` indices, whether or not that object is specified by `nms`.
-See [Atomic Vector - Unicode:](../system-functions/avu.md) for further details.
+See ["Atomic Vector - Unicode: "](../system-functions/avu.md) for further details.

 If "`ws`" is omitted, the file open dialog box is displayed and all objects copied from the selected workspace.